 As a recognized authority in Gamification Design, I have spent quite a bit of time dabbling in designing virtual economies.

-My journey, which includes authoring the book “Actionable Gamification – Beyond Points, Badges, and Leaderboards,” (once stated as one of the top two must-read books in Web 3), has led me to develop the Economy Design Framework, which also heavily utilized in the tokenomics design space.
+My leveling-up journey, which includes authoring the book “Actionable Gamification – Beyond Points, Badges, and Leaderboards,” (once stated as one of the top two must-read books in Web 3), has led me to develop the Economy Design Framework, which also heavily utilized in the tokenomics design space.

 This framework was born out of a necessity when working with many companies.
 Many of my clients, despite their enthusiasm and vision, struggled with the fundamental aspect of creating a well-balanced economy.
 They would randomly decide between 5 points or 500 points for certain actions.
 But we know, in a real economy, just a 3% change in the interest rate would massively affect the behavior of all the banks, insurance companies, and all the consumers.
 There is a certain precision we need to care about when designing economies.